paulgholin/Data-Scientist-Nanodegree/Introduction_to_Data_Science/README.md

+Used EDA, identified 3 questions and predicted prices of Airbnb in Boston.

 # Files Contained in Repository
 - Readme.md, which describes this project.
 - Boston_Airbnb.ipynb, which contains my analysis for this project.